NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 Because the join reads a GeoPackage, the following are errors:

 * the named `table`, or its `key_column`, does not exist in the GeoPackage being read;
+* `table` holds more than one row keyed to a catchment being simulated, since nothing in the table says which of them the catchment's value comes from;
+* a joined column's `<prefix>.<column>` name is already a property of the catchment, whether it came from the hydrofabric layer or an earlier entry, since the joined value would otherwise be dropped without a word;
 * an entry declares no `file` while the catchment data file given on the command line is not a GeoPackage (an entry that does declare a `file` is fine in that case, and can pull attributes from a GeoPackage alongside a GeoJSON fabric);
 * the key is present at all in a build without SQLite support (i.e., built without `-DNGEN_WITH_SQLITE=ON`), rather than the declarations being silently ignored.